Bao Bei Chinese Brasserie

-A second offering from revered Kissa Tanto chef Joël Watanabe, Bao Bei swaps Japanese-Italian fusion for Chinese brasserie food, with the odd dash of Gallic flavor.
-The menu—all Taiwanese and Sichuan influence—is short, with dumplings described as "petits cadeaux" (little gifts in French) and small starters, adorably dubbed "schnaks".
-The kick-ass friend rice is, as described—a mouthwatering blend of pork belly, squash, and spicy peanuts.
+This is a second offering from revered Kissa Tanto chef Joël Watanabe, and it doesn't disappoint.
+Bao Bei swaps Japanese-Italian fusion for Chinese brasserie food, with the odd dash of Gallic flavor.
+The menu—all Taiwanese and Sichuan influence—is short, with dumplings described as "petits cadeaux" (little gifts in French) and small starters, adorably dubbed "schnaks."
+The kick-ass fried rice is, as described—a mouthwatering blend of pork belly, squash, and spicy peanuts.
 The wine list is unusually extensive for an Asian restaurant, and a lot of thought has gone into curating cocktails that compliment the food.
-We recommend a pre-dinner drink accompanied by serving of spicy cucumbers at the bar.
+We recommend a pre-dinner drink accompanied by a serving of spicy cucumbers at the bar.

 898 Homer St., Downtown

 Housed in one of the city’s most historic buildings, Homer St. Café specializes in the most tender, succulent rotisserie chicken you’ll find outside of France, paired with equally sensational sides.
-Order a half chicken and go heavy on those sides—potatoes roasted in rotisserie drippings, vinegary coleslaw, smoky cauliflower dusted in chili, and for those who love some extra crisp, the baked chicken skins.
-If you’re only stopping in for a drink, the bar snacks give a real taster of the main menu—wings off the rotisserie birds, chickpea dip and plantain chips, or, go traditional with a full cheese board showcasing Canadian-made cheeses.
-A great option for lunch or dinner, the brasserie-like interior is home to an open kitchen, which is elegantly outfitted with traditional French copper fixtures.
+Order a half chicken and go heavy on the potatoes roasted in rotisserie drippings, vinegary coleslaw, smoky cauliflower dusted in chili, and baked chicken skins.
+If you’re only stopping in for a drink, the bar snacks give a real taster of the main menu—wings off the rotisserie birds, chickpea dip and plantain chips, or a full cheese board showcasing Canadian-made cheeses.

 780 RIchards St., Downtown

-Eggs benedict dripping in lukewarm hollandaise get old, fast—Café Medina, with its Mediterranean-inflected brunch menu is more spiced meatballs and poached egg-topped tagine than skillet potatoes and bacon.
-Down the street from the Vancouver Art Gallery (stop in after breakfast), the line to get in can get long but the mascarpone flatbreads, bourbon-spiked coffee, and homemade kombucha are worth the wait.
-High ceilings, long communal tables, and spice-flavored craft cocktails make for a fun space ideal for a crowd.
+Café Medina, with its Mediterranean-inflected brunch menu is not your typical brunch fare: You'll find spiced meatballs and poached egg-topped tagine, for example rather than your typical skillet potatoes and bacon.
+Down the street from the Vancouver Art Gallery (stop in after breakfast), the line can get long but the mascarpone flatbreads, bourbon-spiked coffee, and homemade kombucha are worth the wait.
+High ceilings, long communal tables, and spice-flavored craft cocktails only add to the effect.

 200 Granville St., Downtown